wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching_1-0.md

 **: Operator**
 ---------------

-You can determine which fields are searched by using the following syntax:
+Set the fields to search using the following syntax:

 ```text
 fieldname:fieldvalue